 Time was a big problem for us so I called Mr.Hashizume at Swany, whom I had met before, and gave him an overview of the project to see whether it would be possible to do this with Digital Mold®.
 Mr. Hashizume understood the difficult situation from the conversation and he quickly responded, “Very interesting!
 We’ll do it!”.
 Several days later I went to the Swany headquarters in Ina City, Nagano Prefecture, for detailed discussions.

 A Great Challenge

-The final specifications had not yet been decided, but based on the specifications I had drawn up the technical verification for each of the processes was performed.
+The final specifications had not yet been decided, however the technical verification for each process was performed based on the specifications I had previously drawn up.

 At this point the problem was the design for the main body of the “Crystal Sword”.